-On April 25, 2015, a 7.8 earthquake hit Nepal near the capital city of Kathmandu, the worst of its kind in more than 80 years.
+April 2015 – Present / Nepal Earthquake Recovery On April 25, 2015, a 7.8 earthquake hit Nepal near the capital city of Kathmandu, the worst of its kind in more than 80 years.
 More than 9,000 people were killed, a further 23,000 were injured and the destruction to infrastructure and homes was massive.
-On May 12, 2015, a second 7.3 earthquake struck the…Learn More Apply Now
+Over 5,000 schools…Learn More

 Each volunteer has their own unique experience, but our programs have some basic similarities.